ros2/rosindex/contribute.md

 There are many documented ROS repositories and packages out there, but there are even more which lack descriptions or even `README` files.
 One of the best ways to contribute to ROS Index is to contribute documentation to the indexed packages directly.

-For example, if you find a package without a good description or `README`, it's very easy to write up your own notes, and submit them as a <em>pull request</em> on GitHub or BitBucket.
+For example, if you find a package without a good description or `README`, it's very easy to write up your own notes, and submit them as a <em>pull request</em> on the hosting site (GitHub, BitBucket, GitLab, etc).

-For packages which are hosted on systems that don't support pull requests, or packages which are no longer maintained, feel free to fork those packages on GitHub, add documentation, and get them indexed as forks (see above for contributing a fork).
+For packages which are hosted on systems that don't support pull requests, or packages which are no longer maintained, feel free to fork those packages on GitHub, add documentation, and get them indexed as forks.

-See [Resurrecting Packages]({{ "/contribute/resurrect" | prepend: site.baseurl }}) for documentation on how to
-bring a package back from the dead.
 ## Opting out of Indexing

 If you do not want a branch of your repository to be shown on ROS Index, simply